cerobe/Dojos/Sandpile.md

 **Example**
 <pre>
 000    010
-040 -> 101  The sandpile at (1,1) has a size > 3 so it will crumble in the directions (Up, Down, Left, Right) 000    010
+040 -> 101  Sandpile (1,1) has height > 3 so it crumbles in the four directions
+000    010
 </pre>
 <pre>
 000    010
-060 -> 121  The sandpile at (1,1) has a size > 3 so it will crumble in the directions (Up, Down, Left, Right) but there will be some leftover
+060 -> 121  Sandpile (1,1) will crumbles but there will be some leftover
 000    010
 </pre>